 Packaging: Plastic pill packets but they also sell in glass jars

 This fun and exciting brand was created by fellow bloater, Charles Instone.
 He concocted these anti-bloating capsules made using a unique blend of clinically proven probiotics, digestive enzymes and herbal extracts.
-They all work together to eliminate bloating, reduce gas, and give your tummy some much needed love and attention.
+They all work together to eliminate bloating, reduce gas, and give your tummy some much-needed love and attention.

-It is different to many other vegan probiotic supplements you can buy because it works faster to debloat.
+It is different to many other vegan probiotics you can buy because it works faster to debloat.
 Results can be seen in just 30 minutes, and long-term benefits can be enjoyed when they are taken daily.
 This is thanks to the enzymes and plant extracts they mix into the probiotic.

 Considering how affordable these are, with 20 capsules starting from £8.50, you really can take these on a long-term basis.
+If you want to find out more about Wild Dose then read my Wild Dose review.

 How Wild Dose has helped me